FACULTY

 Selected courses taught

-Dr. Ashbaugh teaches the following upper division courses on a two year rotating schedule:
+Dr. Ashbaugh teaches the following upper division courses on a rotating schedule:

 E. Howard Ashford, PhD